 This image was taken from this thread where the owner found his magnet was offset:

 Carefully correct this if you have that problem.
 You’ll need to recalibrate in the Fanatec settings and your sim package if you touch this magnet.
 For what it’s worth my shifter did not have this problem; the seat where the magnet sits was full of grease.
 If yours seems dry and is able to move around, I’d put some grease in there to keep things from moving around.

 Drawing your attention back to the little board you’ve removed, cut yourself some insulating tape and stick it to the back of the board:

-This is where the skewer and cigarette lighters becomes useful.
+This is where the skewer and cigarette lighters become useful.

 Heat the tip of the skewer with the cigarette lighter and carefully poke it through the mounting holes in the PCB: